HCI-Lab-Saarland/MultiTouchKit/README.md

-# Multi Touch Kit Arduino
+# Multi Touch Kit Arduino Library

-Here you find the Arduino Code for Multi Touch Kit.
+This is an Arduino library for Multi Touch Kit.
 For more information on the project and tutorial, visit our [website](https://hci.cs.uni-saarland.de/multi-touch-kit/)!

 ### Installing